What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 Causes

 As mentioned above, nervous tics in children can be primary, secondary and hereditary.
 And each type has its own reasons.
-So, the causes of primary tics are various stressful situations:
+Thus, the causes of primary tics are various stressful situations:

 • psycho-emotional trauma;